Molmed/projman_filler/README.md

 Development and testing
 -----------------------
-Set up a Python environment using the latest version of Python 3.10 (3.10.1 as of this writing).
+Set up a Python environment using the latest version of Python 3.10.

 Then run:
 ```